nevanscott/uxui0120/README.md

 UX/UI Bootcamp
 ==============

-This is the source code for https://uxui0818.nevan.org, the course website of the UX/UI bootcamp at Ironhack in Barcelona, August–October 2018.
+This is the source code for https://uxui1018.nevan.org, the course website of the UX/UI bootcamp at Ironhack in Barcelona, October–December 2018.
 [Nevan Scott](http://nevanscott.com/) teaches this 9-week bootcamp at [Ironhack Barcelona](http://www.ironhack.com/en/locations/barcelona).

 License